kbenkreira/Test-Cyber-Comment-Page/CONTRIBUTING.md

 ### Easy

-1. Browse the content at https://management.cio.gov.
+1. Browse the content at URL URL URL.
 2. Click the "Edit this Page" button in the top right corner of any page.
 3. Make changes as you would normally.
 4. Click "Submit".